-The poolish by whisking the yeast with the water first.
-If using dried yeast follow the instructions below.
+Add the fresh or instant yeast for the poolish to the water and whisk.
 Once the yeast is dissolved, add the flour and lightly mix to distribute for around 1 minute.
 Leave the biga for 12-16 hours to develop.

 2) Begin the autolyse

 The next day, once the poolish has fermented:

 *If using active dried yeast follow this, otherwise ignore this step: Warm 15 grams of water to 37-43C (100-110F) and add the active dried yeast and a pinch of sugar.
 Whisk and leave to bloom for 10 minutes.
 Decrease the 1st water addition to 420 grams.
 Add this yeasty mixture to replace the yeast in the autolyse:

 Add all the poolish, 1st water, flour and yeast to a bowl, gently mix until a fairly even structure is made.
 Leave to autolyse for 20-30 minutes.

 Next, add the salt and set a 5 minute timer.
 Then with a plastic dough scraper make sweeping movements to combine the ingredients in the bowl.
 Once the dough forms a mass, knead slowly on a table, using a stretching motion.
 Continue this until the timer beeps, by now the dough should have an even consistency.
 Scrap the dough back into the mixing bowl, cover with a bag and place it in the fridge.